battyfer/DSA/Recursion/Basic Questions/Nth Triangle/README.md

-Take as input N, the size of array.
-Take N more inputs and store that in an array.
-Write a recursive function which returns true if the array is sorted and false otherwise.
-Print the value returned.
+Take as input N, a number.
+Write a recursive function to find Nth triangle where 1st triangle is 1, 2nd triangle is 1 + 2 = 3, 3rd triangle is 1 + 2 + 3 = 6, so on and so forth.
+Print the value
+returned.